DylanVanBrugghe/koillection-assets/README.md

 # koillection-scrapers
-Scraper configuration used in my Koillection instance.
+Scraper configurations used in my Koillection instance.